Atlanta summers are for cookouts, not constant mosquito bites.

 Mosquitoes are a complex pest and far more dangerous than they seem at first glance.

-All The Reasons You Don't Want Mosquitoes Hanging Around
+The Reasons You Don't Want Mosquitoes Hanging Around

 Most people can recognize mosquitoes as an annoying pest, but did you know they are also dangerous?
 Mosquitoes are considered the deadliest animal in the world, and they're responsible for millions of deaths every year.
 This is because of mosquito-borne diseases, including: